biagio-incardona/Advanced_Machine_Learning_Project/README.md

 ## Requirements

-Docker is required for correct running, the rest of dependencies and necessary files will be automatically added at first start.
+Docker and curl are required for correct running, the rest of dependencies and necessary files will be automatically added at first start.

 ## Guide